CMU-SAFARI/GPGPUSim-Ramulator/README.md

 BUILDING

 - This version requires a C++11 compiler (e.g., clang++, g++-5)
-- The process for compiling this version is identical to the process of compiling regular GPGPU-Sim.
+- The process for compiling this version is identical to the process of compiling regular GPGPU-Sim, so first read the GPGPUSim's README file.

 -----------------------------------------------------
 -----------------------------------------------------